 Ultimate Pullback Indicator

-Or Join My Mailing List for a 14 Day Free Trial!
+And you can Join My Mailing List for a 30-Day FREE TRIAL!

 What is the Ultimate Pullback Indicator?

 I personally use this script to trade pullbacks in the forex markets and it saves me a significant amount of time in both my backtesting and live trading process.

 This indicator is designed to detect high-probability pullback trading opportunities by analyzing price action in a very specific manner.
 I designed it for application in the forex markets, but it can be used profitably in all markets with the appropriate adaptation of rules.